rbauduin/mbdetect/README.md

 make client
 make server

+Copy tests:
+cp -r tests.sample tests

+and edit the test files if needed (eg IP of server to contact).

 Run server with ./server.
 The client command requires one argument, the tests definition file.
 Examples are in tests/.
 To run the suite of tests currently defined, execute:
 ./client tests/suite.cfg